 Professor Schofield believes that we need to take a broader look at the evidence for the links between fat and human health.
 The message to reduce saturated fat has been a communications success, but the consequences are that we now eat more refined carbohydrate and Omega 6 fat which has been a public health disaster.
 It’s time to stop defending dogma and to start conducting better research into human nutrition.

-My Summary: Saturated fat does not cause heart disease.
+In a nutshell: Saturated fat does not cause heart disease.
 Total fat intake also has little or no association with heart disease.
 It seems more and more likely that it is the polyunsaturated omega-6 fat linoleic acid found most commonly in plant oils and trans-fatty acids (industrially highly refined oils) that have a causal relationship with heart disease risk... particularly when heated to higher temperatures.